vyomasystems-lab/challenges-NaRaK-AK47/level3_design/Readme.md

 The values are assigned to the input port using

 ```
-  for i in range(9):
+   A = 5
+   B = 6
-        dut.a.value = i
+   dut.a.value = A
-        dut.b.value = i+1
+   dut.b.value = B
    dut.cin.value = 0b0

 ```
-The assert statement is used for comparing the bcd adder's outut to the expected value.
+The assert statement is used for comparing the bcd adder's output to the expected value.

 The following assert statement is used:

 ```
     assert dut.cout.value == couti,"Cout result is incorrect "
-    assert dut.sum.value == (2*i+1)%10, "Sum output is incorrect"
+    assert dut.sum.value == (A+B)%10, "Sum output is incorrect"

 ```
 ## Test Scenario